ezsystems/commerce-documentation/docs/guide/login_and_registration/forgot_change_password.md

 #### Service

-When building a form the shop checks if logging in with customer number is enabled.
+When building a form, the shop checks if logging in with a customer number is enabled.
 If so, the `customerNumber` field is added.

 ``` php